gblazquez/bowshockpy/docs/source/examples/examples_inputfile.rst

 Example 2: A blueshifted bowshock
 ---------------------------------------------

 This example of input file generates one blueshifted bowshock.
-As defined by outcube parameter, the intensities will be computed with and without taking into account the optically thin approximation, gaussian noise will be added and the cubes will be convolved.
+As defined by outcube parameter, the intensities will be computed with and without taking into account the optically thin approximation, Gaussian noise will be added and the cubes will be convolved.
 Moments images and the PV diagram along the jet axis will be computed.

 .. code-block:: python